amitgandhinz/CloudNotifications/README.md

     PUT /v1/{topic}/permissions/{project_id} # allows a keystone projectid to publish to this topic DELETE /v1/{topic}/permissions/{project_id} # removes a granted projectid the ability to publish to this topic

-Reserved Protocols
+Subscriber Protocols

     Email (Subscriber who Sends an Email)
     SMS (Subscriber who Sends a text message)
-    Marconi (Subscriber who Sends message on to a Marconi Queue) HTTPS (Subscriber who Calls an HTTPS endpoint with a JSON encoded message) Twitter (Subscriber that sends out a tweet) Facebook (Posts to a Facebook wall)
+    Marconi (Subscriber who Sends message on to a Marconi Queue) URI (Subscriber who Calls an URI endpoint with a JSON encoded message) Twitter (Subscriber that sends out a tweet) Facebook (Subscriber that Posts to a Facebook wall)

     Application_{UniqueIdentifier} (Subscriber who handles the Messages their own way - must implement themselves)